-But before jumping on each of these topics, let us cover another important part of brand management.
+But prior to addressing each of these topics, let us cover another important part of brand management.

-Tracking the competition means gathering and analyzing the data about the brand’s direct competitors.
-By doing that brand managers are decreasing their risk while making regular day-to-day business decisions.
+Tracking the competition means gathering and analysing the data about the brand’s direct competitors.
+By doing that, the brand managers are decreasing their risk while making regular day-to-day business decisions.

-Competition analysis gives you relevant market data and helps you to bring important decisions based on accurate market information.
+Competition analysis provides you with relevant market data and helps you to make important decisions based on accurate market information.

 How to track the market and your competition?

-- Regularly visit and analyze web sites of your competitors
+- Regularly visit and analyse web sites of your competitors

 - Use Google or other search engines to check what’s new on the market

-- Visit the competitor’s shop (retail or online) and make a purchase
+- Visit a competitor’s shop (retail or online) and make a purchase

-Every method stated above can bring you some useful information set, and probably most beginners in any business will start that way.
-The reason can be a limited budget or simply the initial phase of competition tracking.
+Every method stated above can bring you some useful information set, and there is a high probability that most of the beginners will start their business that way.
+The reason to do so can be a limited budget or simply an initial phase of competition tracking.